 We experience true contentment during distress by increasing the quality and frequency of our communion with God.

-We spend time alone worshipping him, reading what he has already said in the Bible, and intentionally engaging him during the day through prayer.
+We spend time alone worshipping him, reading what he has already said in the Bible, and intentionally engaging with him throughout the day through prayer.

-The more intense our difficulty, the more frequently we may need to commune with God to experience and emit his natural contentment.
+The more intense our difficulty, the more often we may need to commune with God to experience and emit his natural contentment.

 True Contentment And The Bible